 PlanetScope satellite constellation consists of multiple launches of groups of individual satellites (Doves).
 Therefore, on-orbit capacity is constantly improving in capability or quantity, with technology improvements deployed at a rapid pace.

 Each Dove satellite is a CubeSat 3U form factor (10 cm by 10 cm by 30 cm).
-The complete PlanetScope constellation of more than 120 active satellites is able to image the entire land surface of the Earth every day (equating to a daily collection capacity of 340 million km²/day).
+The complete PlanetScope constellation of more than 120 active satellites in orbit is able to image the entire land surface of the Earth every day (equating to a daily collection capacity of 265 million km²/day).
 The constellation is constantly "on" and does not require ordering or acquisition planning.

 Each of the satellite is calibrated quarterly with an absolute accuracy of better than 5%.